madebykind/madebykind-v3/content/work/rewilding-britain.md

 intro: "<p>Rewilding Britain are the first and only country-wide organisation in Britain focusing on rewilding – acting as a catalyst for debate and action, and demonstrating the power of working with nature to tackle the climate emergency and the extinction crisis.</p>"
 featured: true
 heading: A platform to inspire rewilding projects across the country
-title: Rewilding Britain - Strategy and Digital Case Study - Environment
+title: Website strategy and delivery for environmental charity, Rewilding Britain - Kind
+description: Digital design system and sustainable website delivery for one of the UK's fastest growing charities
 date: 2023-06-28T11:07:38.606Z
 cover_img: images/work-rewilding-britain-teaser.jpg
 cover_img_alt: A Blue Tit on a branch